msergen/geospatial-analysis/README.md

 ## Execution guide
 - Make sure you have Fiona and GDAL .whl files in the directory
+- Initialize a virtual environment and activate it
 - Enter requirements.txt and update the location of Fiona and GDAL .whl files according to your own directory

 ![Fiona Installation](fiona_installation.PNG?raw=true)